 The first question was, given a random string, check whether a palindrome can be created from it or not.
 The second question was to write all the test cases for Amazon Pay.

 Then I was asked to explain the logic behind my previous solutions.
 After that there was discussion about my internship projects.

 Round 3 was also via video conferencing.
-In this, I had to write a function which will take input to say, ‘x’ from the user and create ‘x’ number of folders, all with a pre-encrypted HTML file.
+In this, I had to write a function that will take input to say, ‘X’ from the user and create ‘X’ number of folders, all with a pre-encrypted HTML file.
 Then, I was asked some questions related to testing.

 Round 4 featured general questions from my CV and about my personal interests.
 Soon after being shortlisted, I was offered to intern with Amazon with a stipend of Rs.
 20,000 per month and a package of 24LPA (after I successfully finish the internship with them).
 Today, when I have got a lucrative internship and placement offer, all I can suggest is that at the end of the day, it’s all about logic.
 All the leading tech companies focus more on approach than syntax.

 Any other internships/projects you would like to talk about?

 I did one internship with Marvel Magnum.
 The project was to create an admin portal for user data collection from where we could send bulk mails and add functionality for the admin to reset the database.
 Another internship was with Muniwar Technologies, where we had to build a chatbot using Natural Language Processing (NLP).